 - auto: Enable automatic album art fetching during import.
-Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover_names.
+Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover names.
 Default: no. - cover_names: Prioritize images containing words in this list.
 Default: cover front art album folder. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
 Default: 0. - maxwidth: A maximum image width to downscale fetched images if they are too big.
 The resize operation reduces image width to at most maxwidth pixels.
-The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates.
-Default: no. - remote_priority: Query remote sources every time and use local image only as fallback.
-Default: no; remote (Web) art sources are only queried if no local art is found in the filesystem. - sources: List of sources to search for images.
+The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates if set to yes.
+It is also possible to specify a certain deviation to the exact ratio to still be considered valid.
+This can be done either in pixels (enforce_ratio: 10px) or as a percentage of the longer edge (enforce_ratio: 0.5%).
+Default: no. - sources: List of sources to search for images.
 An asterisk expands to all available sources.
-Default: coverart itunes amazon albumart, i.e., everything but wikipedia and google.
-Enable those two sources for more matches at the cost of some speed. - google_key: Your Google API key (to enable the Google Custom Search backend).
-Default: None.

-• google_engine: The custom search engine to use.
-Default: The beets custom search engine, which searches the entire web.
+Default: filesystem coverart itunes amazon albumart, i.e., everything but wikipedia, google and fanarttv.
+Enable those sources for more matches at the cost of some speed.
+They are searched in the given order, thus in the default config, no remote (Web) art source are queried if local art is found in the filesystem.
+To use a local image as fallback, move it to the end of the list. - google key: Your Google API key (to enable the Google Custom Search backend).
+Default: None. - google_engine: The custom search engine to use.
+Default: The beets custom search engine, which searches the entire web. fanarttv_key: The personal API key for requesting art from fanart.tv.
+See below. - store_source: If enabled, fetchart stores the artwork's source in a flexible tag named art_source.
+See below for the rationale behind this.
+Default: no.